Lack of appetite

 Start by determining if lack of appetite is reversible: check for constipation, nausea, poor oral hygiene, thrush.

-If due to cachexia from disease see the talk tips at the bottom of the page.
+If due to cachexia from disease see the talk tips at the bottom of the page. no survival benefit from parenteral nutrition but complications and infections.
+No evidence for supplements in increasing appetite or weight.

 Appetite stimulants